 About the Orphan Project

 Baby elephants rely exclusively on their mother's milk for the first two years of their lives.
 So if they lose their mother, their fate is basically sealed.
-Dame Daphne has worked with elephants for over 50 years.
-Through trial and error, she finally concocted a winning formula, based on human baby formula as opposed to cows milk.
+Dame Daphne has worked with elephants for over 50 years and, through trial and error, she finally concocted a winning elephant formula, based on human baby formula as opposed to cows milk.
 In 1987, after the death of her beloved husband, David, Dame Daphne achieved success in rearing a 2-week-old victim of poaching named “Olmeg”, who today is amongst the wild herds of Tsavo.

-By 2012, over 140 infant African elephants had been successfully hand-reared by the David Sheldrick Wildlife Trust established in memory of David, all under the supervision of Dame Daphne Sheldrick together with her daughters Angela and Jill.
+By 2012, over 140 infant African elephants had been successfully hand-reared by the David Sheldrick Wildlife Trust established in memory of David, all under the supervision of Dame Daphne Sheldrick, together with her daughters Angela and Jill.

 Visiting Hours and What To Expect

 The elephant nursery is only open to the public for one hour a day, between 11am - 12pm.
 You walk through the little center and on to an open space, with a rope fence around it.
-The youngest elephants come trotting out of the bush to greet their keepers who stand at the ready with giant bottles of milk.
-For the next 10-15 minutes you can watch each little one slurp and gargle their milk.
+Young elephants come trotting out of the bush to greet their keepers who stand at the ready with giant bottles of milk.
+Some of them can feed themselves, and some are still fed by their keepers.
+For the next 10-15 minutes you can watch each little one gulp their meal.
 When they're done, there's water to play with and keepers to nudge and get hugs from.